ysarasaiki/frontend-nanodegree-feedreader/README.md

 Given a web-based application that reads RSS feeds, several tests were added using [Jasmine](http://jasmine.github.io/).

 Tests included are:
-1. Test Suite to test the allFeeds object
+### Test Suite to test the allFeeds object
-a.
-Test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty
+1. Test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty
-  1. Test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty
+2. Test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty

-3. Write a new test suite named "The menu"
+### Write a new test suite named "The menu"
-What are you describe-ing in this test suite?
-Write a test that ensures the menu element is hidden by default You'll have to analyze the HTML and the CSS to determine how the hiding/showing of the menu element is implemented What code in app.js is directly involved with toggling the menu on and off?
+1. Test that ensures the menu element is hidden by default
-Write a test that ensures the menu changes visibility when the menu icon is clicked.
+2. Test that ensures the menu changes visibility when the menu icon is clicked.
 This test should have two expectations: does the menu display itself when clicked, and does it hide when clicked again?

-Think about how you wrote the previous test.
-What is different this time around?
-Which clickable element are you checking for?
-How do you "simulate" a mouse click that element without actually clicking it?
-Write a test suite named "Initial Entries"
+### Write a test suite named "Initial Entries"
-What are you describe-ing in this test suite?
-Write a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container
+1. Test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container

-How does Jasmine's beforeEach()function work?
-How does the loadFeed() function in app.js work?
-Is it synchronous or asynchronous?
-Write a test suite named "New Feed Selection".
+### Write a test suite named "New Feed Selection".
-What are you describe-ing in this test suite?
-Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes How is this test different from the previous test?
+1. Test that ensures when a new feed is loaded by the loadFeed function that the content actually changes

-## Why this Project?

-Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development".
-This is when developers write tests first, before they ever start developing their application.
-All the tests initially fail and then they start writing application code to make these tests pass.

-Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

-## What will I learn?

-You will learn how to use Jasmine to write a number of tests against a pre-existing application.
-These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

-## How will this help my career?
+## How to run the application

-* Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.
-* Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.
+1. Clone the project locally
+2. Open the `index.html` file

-# How will I complete this project?
+# How the project was completed

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)